Luna-Xue/xueshannon.github.io/index.md

     <div class="new-item">[May, 2025] See you soon at University of Hawaii Manoa, 2025 Fall.</div>
     <div class="new-item">[May, 2025] Planning my doctoral defense in June.</div>
     <div class="new-item">[May, 2025] See you at 1st iCNS / ECE Symposium on AI Research and Innovations <span style="color:orange;">(DuckAI 2025)</span> at Stevens!</div>
-    <div class="new-item">[Apr, 2025] I am invited by University of Hawaii Manoa ECE to give a seminar talk on my exciting topic about O-RAN / AI-RAN for next generation communication.</div>
+    <div class="new-item">[Apr, 2025] I am invited by University of Hawaii Manoa ECE to give a seminar talk on my exciting topic about O-RAN/AI-RAN for next generation communication.</div>
     <div class="new-item">[Apr, 2025] I am at Illinois State University.</div>
     <div class="new-item">[Feb, 2025] <img src="../img/award.png" height="30px"> Selected as <a href="https://cps-vo.org/group/CPSRisingStarsWorkshop25">2025 NSF CPS Rising Star</a> (17%).</div>
     <div class="new-item">[Feb, 2025] I am invited to give a <a href="./files/Enhancing Security and Privacy in Distributed Wireless Networks Through Physical Layer Techniques _ Stevens Institute of Technology.html">Seminar Talk</a> at SIT.</div>